dokwork/vim-hp/README.md

 # vim-hp
   _"Helps to write a help"_

-This plugin is created to help you generate a contents of a vim's help file.
+This plugin is created to help you write documentation for your plugins.
+The main feature is generating a contents of a vim's help file.

 It brings two commands: